MetaFam/rewards/README.md

 5. Put the name of the top circle which distributes to the subcircles in the `.env` as `TOP_CIRCLE` or on the command line as `-t` or `--top`.
 6. If you run the program without an epoch id, it will list the epochs & their ids.
 7. Specify the epoch id as `-e` or `--epoch`.

+The algorithm determines which circle members are subcircles based on whether they are allowed to receive GIVE or not.
+For each subcircle it will search for an epoch starting and ending on the same days as the top circle.
+If a subcircle does not have an appropriate epoch, the system will distribute the proportional GIVE to that member's address.
+Thisis primarily for the Coordinape account.